 What’s your hidden talent?
 Do you tap dance?
 Are you awesome at Sudoku?
 Ever consider your ability to speak English might land you a job teaching your native tongue in Japan, Spain, France, Thailand or China?
 Aside from the tap dancing (while it could come in handy) if you want to work teaching English overseas it’s as easy as ABC – Student Flights can put you in touch with the best companies offering preparatory TEFL courses.
 Imagine getting paid to live and work in a foreign country of your dreams off the back of your native tongue!
 The best part?
 If you try hard enough you might just be able to learn another language too in the process.
 It’s a win-win situation really.

-Where you go and how long you decide to stay is up to you – but before you decide, take a look at our diverse range of teaching courses and experiences in China, Nepal, Brazil, South Africa and France.
+Where you go and how long you decide to stay is up to you – but before you decide, take a look at our diverse range of teaching courses and experiences in China, Nepal, Brazil, Cambodia and France.
 From two weeks to over a month these packages are a great way to dip your toes into the world of teaching English abroad.
 There’s no telling where the experience could take you.

 In France you’ll teach English to your host family for around 15 hours per week – they’ll provide you with your accommodation and home cooked French food.
 The rest of the time you can explore the French countryside or live out your Parisian fantasies.
 Intrigued by the land of the red dragon, we’ve got your China ‘in’covered – teach English in Xi’an and you’ll get to experience Chinese culture first hand in one of the oldest cities in China.
 Teach English in Nepal and you might also learn a thing or two from the Buddhists who run many of the schools here.
 In Brazil you’ll head to Rio’s favelas for a rewarding, eye opening experience.
 In Cape Town get to the heart of the South Africa and met kids who will steal your heart – helping them to learn to read will be a small favour in return.